aceslowman/threejs_procedural/taskell.md

     * [ ] If I'm serializing objects before inserting them into the store, should I use the reducer to store the initial state?
 - Begin implementing simple tree map.
 - [organization] Move all actions (like in TerrainContainer.js) into the respective actions folder
+- [optimization] large drops in fps when changing gui navigation. due to unmounting/remounting.
+- [bug] prevent maps from reinitializing each time the Terrain navigation is selected
+    > pass parameters are currently being overwritten whenever the component (FractalNoise) is being re-rendered.
+I think my solution will be to just entirely remove react-router.
+My goal is not to mount / unmount, or at least it can't be as long as my webgl is tightly entwined with my gui.
+I can picture a way around this, by accessing the webgl via onRef.... but I'll leave that on the backburner
+    * [ ] filter out navigation items in GUI.